replicatedhq/replicated-docs/docs/enterprise/updating-existing-cluster.md

 1. Do one of the following actions to update your kots CLI version:

-    - For the latest version, run `curl https://kots.io/install | bash`.
+    - For the latest version, run `curl https://kots.io/install | bash`

-    - For a particular version, run `curl https://kots.io/install/<version> | bash`.
+    - For a particular version, run `curl https://kots.io/install/<version> | bash`

 1. Push images to a private registry: